wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 ## Key Concepts
 <!--
 Solana as the chosen hub: Reasons and advantages
-How It Works:
 Process: When transferring assets, they move from the source chain to the hub chain.
 An auction occurs on the hub chain, and the assets are sent to the destination chain.
-Background on CCTP and its relevance to Fast Transfers Redirect to the detailed CCTP documentation Explanation of the CCTP and NTT protocols
+Background on CCTP and its relevance to Fast Transfers -->
--->

 ### Requirements to Support Fast Transfers